tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * Students should define areas of finance that have been deeply affected by technology, naming specific companies, products, or innovations that would be surprising to a financial analyst from 1999.

-* Students should form groups of three or four.
-Each group will present their thoughts during the review portion of this activity.
+* Each group will present their thoughts during the review portion of this activity.

 ---